PocketAppZ/LoveWindowsAgain/README.md

 ###  are you ready to love Windows again?

 ![screenshot](https://github.com/builtbybel/LoveWindowsAgain/blob/main/assets/lwa.png)
-_This is not a product made by Microsoft and it's in no way related to them._

 **Like many things in life, Windows 11 is a mixed bag.**